Buttenheim: Politics

-The community's politics is dominated by a coalition that calls itself the CSU /Zum Wohl der Gemeinde/Neue Wählergemeinschaft and furnishes the mayor.
-The SPD and FDP are not represented on municipal council, but instead various other voter communities are, such as Bürgerblock Gunzendorf, WG Dreuschendorf, WG Ketschendorf or WG Frankendorf.
+The municipality's politics is dominated by a coalition that calls itself the CSU /Zum Wohl der Gemeinde/Neue Wählergemeinschaft and furnishes the mayor.
+The SPD and FDP are not represented on municipal council, but instead various other voter municipalities are, such as Bürgerblock Gunzendorf, WG Dreuschendorf, WG Ketschendorf or WG Frankendorf.

 In 1999, municipal tax revenue amounted to €1,896,000 of which business taxes (net) amounted to €789,000.

 Coat of arms

 Buttenheim's arms might heraldically be described thus: Party per pale, dexter party per fess argent and sable, in argent a boar spear gules per pale, sinister in argent the chief gules, thereunder a knife azure per pale.

 The black and silver half of the shield is a reduced form of the arms borne by the old Lords of Stiebar, who were resident in Buttenheim.
-Their arms were parted and out of the parting line sprouted a Schweinsfeder (“swine’s feather” – a spearlike war weapon somewhat similar to the boar spear mentioned in the blazon, which itself in German has a similar name: Saufeder, or “sow’s feather”) with a golden bend.
+Their arms were parted and out of the parting line sprouted a Schweinsfeder ("swine's feather" – a spearlike war weapon somewhat similar to the boar spear mentioned in the blazon, which itself in German has a similar name: Saufeder, or "sow's feather") with a golden bend.

 The tinctures gules and argent (red and silver) are the old Bamberg High Monastery's colours.
-This monastery had holdings in the community.
+This monastery had holdings in the municipality.
 The blue knife is an attribute of Saint Bartholomew, the patron saint of the Buttenheim church.